rust-lang/book/nostarch/chapter03.md

 [TOC]

-# Common Programming Concepts in Rust
+# Common Programming Concepts

-Let's first look at concepts that appear in almost every programming language and see how they work in Rust.
+We’ll start this chapter by looking at concepts that appear in almost every programming language and learning how they work in Rust.
 Many programming languages have much in common at their core.
 None of the concepts presented in this chapter are unique to Rust, but we’ll discuss Rust’s particular syntax and conventions concerning these common concepts.

-Specifically, we’ll be talking about variable bindings, basic types, functions, comments, and control flow.
+Specifically, you’ll learn about variables, basic types, functions, comments, and control flow.
 These foundations will be in every Rust program, and learning them early will give you a strong core to start from.

 PROD: START BOX

+### Keywords

-Keep in mind as we get into variables and functions that the Rust language has a set of *keywords* that have been reserved for use by the language only, much like other languages do.
-This means you cannot use these words as names of variables or functions, for example.
-Most of these have special meaning and we will be using them to do various things in our Rust programs; a few have no current functionality associated but have been reserved for functionality that might be in the Rust language in the future.
+The Rust language has a set of *keywords* that have been reserved for use, much like other languages do.
+Keep in mind that you cannot use these words as names of variables or functions.
+Most of the keywords have special meanings, and you’ll be using them to do various tasks in your Rust programs; a few have no current functionality associated with them but have been reserved for functionality that might be added in Rust in the future.
 You can find a list of the keywords in Appendix XX.

 PROD: END BOX

-## Variable Bindings and Mutability
+## Variables and Mutability

-We mentioned in Chapter 2 that by default, variable bindings are *immutable*.
-This is one of many nudges in Rust that encourages us to write our code in a way that gets the most of the safety and easy concurrency that Rust has to offer.
-We still have the option to make our bindings mutable, though.
-Let's explore how and why Rust encourages us to favor immutability, and why we might want to opt out of that.
+As mentioned in Chapter 2, by default variables are *immutable*.
+This is one of many nudges in Rust that encourages you to write your code in a way that takes advantage of the safety and easy concurrency that Rust offers.
+However, you still have the option to make your bindings mutable.
+Let’s explore how and why Rust encourages you to favor immutability, and why you might want to opt out.

-Variable bindings being immutable means that once a value is bound, you can't change that value.
-To illustrate this, let's generate a new project in your projects directory called *bindings* by using `cargo new --bin bindings`.
+Immutable variables mean that once a value is bound, you can’t change that value.
+To illustrate, let’s generate a new project called *binding* in your *projects* directory by using `cargo new --bin bindings`.

 Then, in your new *bindings* directory, open *src/main.rs* and replace its code with the following: